-Develop and publish detailed case studies of existing City green roofs and walls including key design considerations, site information, plant species used, etc.
+Develop and publish detailed case studies of existing City green roofs and walls including key design considerations, site information and plant species.

 Develop criteria to assess additional Council properties to determine which properties could be retrofitted to include a green roof or wall.